Peppermint6443/startup/README.md

 - [x] **Node.js/Express HTTP service** - Node.js and Express are running rampant in service/index.js, and they are allowing me to create, reference, and use different endpoints
 - [x] **Static middleware for frontend** - I updated all of my frontend code to use the service backend, and I served up my files in the public folder!
 - [x] **Calls to third party endpoints** - I added a third party endpoint that shows a picture of space (from NASA).
-I was unable to find an endpoint that generates a "print of the day," so until I find an option I like better, I will use pictures of space
+I was unable to find an endpoint that generates a "print of the day," so until I find an option I like better, I will use pictures of space.
+The code for where I included the third party endpoint is found in `src/login/thirdParty.jsx`
 - [x] **Backend service endpoints** - I have backend endpoints for adding a roll, adding and finding users, logging out, and viewing the rolls; I also have endpoints for future goals, such as roll history (both viewing and creating), deleting a roll, and more
 - [x] **Frontend calls service endpoints** - my frontend calls my backend enpoints and uses them appropriately!